LancelotTheFirst/miner/Plan.md

     + Do async block distribution using jms.

+    % Try to use NoSql storage.

+        * May be Spring Data key-value no sql storage would be convenient - rejected.

+17.07.2020

+    + Store income blocks in mongo.

+    + Get income block and then delete it.

+    + Add transaction support.

+    - Look docker lesson.

+    - Run apps in docker containers with own databases.

+    - Add initialization from another miner entries because local data may be already not actual.

+        - Add block number to Block.

+        - Add date and time of creation to block.

+        - For income blocks with the same number use older one.

     - Investigate why it is nesessary to Autowire by setters or constructors but not property itself.

     - Add separate application and infrastructure properties files and handle them in project.